poisonbl/EDMC-fleet-info/README.md

 Opening the shipyard will update the list of owned ships (local and remote), while loadouts only update when a loadout journal event is received (game load, exiting outfitting with changes, changing ships).

+To load a ship up, select it from the list, then click on "Shipyard:".

 Data for your fleet is stored in edmc-fleet-info-data.json inside the plugin folder (or beta-edmc-fleet-inf-data.json for testing builds of the game).
 It does NOT account for multiple commanders running within the same OS level user account.

 ## Installation